treeverse/lakeFS/README.md

 Thus, to ensure the quality and reliability at each stage of the data lifecycle, data quality gates need to be implemented.
 That is, we need to run Continuous Integration(CI) tests on the data, and only if data governance requirements are met can the data can be promoted to production for business use.

 Everytime there is an update to production data, the best practice would be to run CI tests and then promote(deploy) the data to production.
+With lakeFS you can create hooks that make sure that only data that passed these tests will become part of production.

 ### Rollback
 A rollback operation is used to to fix critical data errors immediately.

 What is a critical data error?
 Think of a situation where erroneous or misformatted data causes a signficant issue with an important service or function.
 In such situations, the first thing to do is stop the bleeding.

 Rolling back returns data to a state in the past, before the error was present.
 You might not be showing all the latest data after a rollback, but at least you aren’t showing incorrect data or raising errors.
+Since lakeFS provides versions of the data without making copies of the data, you can time travel between versions and roll back to the version of the data before the error was presented.

 ## Getting Started